-Note 3: Compatible Telematics are eligible for up to a \$500 Wiring Upgrade rebate and a \$100 Enrollment Incentive.
+Note 3: Compatible Telematics are eligible for rebates that assist with wiring upgrade costs and a \$100 Enrollment Incentive.
 See Section 4 for more information on Rebates and Incentives.

-Note 4: New, eligible Smart Chargers can receive up to a \$500 Smart Charger rebate and up to a \$500 wiring upgrade rebate.
+Note 4: New, eligible Smart Chargers can receive rebates that assist with Smart Charger costs and wiring upgrade rebates.
 See Section 4 for more information on rebates and incentives.